-In essence, the opportunity for appeal that Law No.9920 grants to regional directorates is exploited in 100% of cases by the latter and it is estimated this is done on purpose; to make it impossible for taxpayers to be refunded on the amount prepaid for the appeal review, in accordance with the provisions of article 110 of Law No.9920, this way artificially increasing the costs of businesses and the administration in the form of judicial pursuit of cases.
+In essence, the opportunity for appeal that law no. 9920 grants to regional directorates are exploited in 100% of cases by the latter, and it is estimated this is done on purpose; to make it impossible for taxpayers to be refunded on the amount prepaid for the appeal review, in accordance with the provisions of article 110 of law no.9920, this way artificially increasing the costs of businesses and the administration in the form of judicial pursuit of cases.

-• Case 2: In some cases, the inspector issuing the administrative act of the relevant administrative penalty (e.g. a fine) is a member of Appeal Commissions, established as appeal structures within state inspectorates.
-This is a flagrant case of conflict of interest, which is prohibited by the principles of the Administrative Procedure Code and provisions of Law No.10433, dated 16 June 2011, "On Inspection in the Republic of Albania".
-An example of this is the Chief Inspector of the ACO who reviews administrative appeals, and who takes final decisions, also in the event of administrative appeals against penalties imposed by him on the first place.
+Case 2: In some cases, the inspector issuing the administrative act of the relevant administrative penalty (e.g., a fine) is a member of Appeal Commissions, established as appeal structures within state inspectorates.
+This is a flagrant case of conflict of interest, which is prohibited by the principles of the Administrative Procedure Code and provisions of law no.10433, dated 16 June 2011.
+"On Inspection in the Republic of Albania".
+An example of this is the Chief Inspector of the ACO, who reviews administrative appeals and takes final decisions in the event of administrative appeals against penalties imposed by him in the first place.